NextronSystems/asgard-manual/usage/administration.rst

 After clicking the button, you will be presented with a QR code for your authenticator app of your choice.
-Alternatively, you can see the secret key as well.
+Alternatively, you can use the secret key.
 You will need to verify the 6-digit token and click ``Validate Two Factor Authentication`` to enable 2FA.